projectcalico/calico/v2.6/usage/troubleshooting/logging.md

 option to run the command for that specific node.
 This command affects the logging level for both Bird/Bird6 and Felix.

-Valid log levels are:  none, debug, info, warning, error, critical.
+Valid log levels are:  debug, info, warning, error, critical, none.

+* The debug level enables "debug all" logging for bird.
+* The info level only enabled "debug {states}" logging.
+This is for protocol state changes (protocol going up, down, starting, stopping etc.)
+* The warning, error, critical and none levels all turn off bird debug logging completely.

 For example:

         calicoctl config set logLevel error
         calicoctl config set logLevel debug --node=Calico-Node-1